5 Ways to Use DIY Paper Leaves in Your Fall Decor

 With a bit of clipping and trimming, they became a perfect fit.

 Step 2 – To make the top of my tree fuller and have more places to put the leaves, I attached faux bendable branches that I bought last year.
 I had one package left over.
-There are 3 stems in this package.
+This package contains three stems.

 Unwound the faux branches and spread each branch and stem apart.